 - Gather your materials.
 You will need multicolor scrap paper, plain white paper, scissors and glue.

 - Look at the masterpiece you want to pay homage to.
 I love this painting and when I showed my son a few different ones he liked this the best.

 - Cut the paper needed.
-I tried to copy the shapes and colors best I could but there really is no need to be exact.
-If your child is able to cut let them cut it out.
+I tried to copy the shapes and colors best I could, but there really is no need to be exact.
+If your child can cut let them cut it out.

 - Add glue to the edges.